Shopify/polaris/src/embedded/Alert/README.md

 - Informative and descriptive:
   - For alert messages, they should label the type of content grouped in the alert
-  - For confirmation messages, they should concisely ask if the merchant wants to continue, using a clear {verb}+{noun} question
+  - For confirmation messages, they should concisely ask if merchants want to continue, using a clear {verb}+{noun} question
 - Concise and scannable:
   - Use simple, clear language that can be read at a glance
   - Keep to a single sentence and avoid using any punctuation, with the exception of question marks for confirmation messages